Go to main contentGo to footer

 from 16:00 to 17:30

-Two Bodies is a double encounter to explore, with the body, new ways of seeing, touching, and inventing.
+Two Bodies is a double meeting to explore, through the body, new ways of seeing, touching, and inventing.
 Visible and invisible objects will guide the creation of instant dances, in dialogue between the museum and the city.
 A playful and creative experience between movement and imagination.

 Delfina Stella is a dancer and researcher active in the field of arts pedagogy and ecology.
-Through choreography, movement research, writing and play, she creates actions and educational and performative contexts that intertwine being and doing, seeking—in practice and theory—how the languages of the body and dance can be tools for coexistence and enhancement of cultural and environmental heritage.
+Through choreography, movement research, writing, and play, she creates training and performance actions and contexts that intertwine being and doing, seeking—in theory and in practice—how the languages of body and dance can be tools for coexistence and enhancement of cultural and environmental heritage.

-14 places available by reservation – ages 7 to 10
+14 places available upon reservation - from ages 7 to 10

 Alessandra Cristiani & Jacopo Giarda

-Everything revolves around improvisation, which arises from the gaze that the performers adopt in observing the works of the Spanish artist naturalized Belgian.
-Together they explore the possibilities of free improvisation as a place of interaction between the body that observes and acts, and that is observed and acted upon, for total synesthesia between the human being and the artwork.
+Everything is at play in the improvisation that arises from the gaze the performers put into play while observing the works of the Spanish-born Belgian artist.
+They explore the possibilities of free improvisation as a place of interaction between the body that observes and acts, that is observed and acted upon, for a total synesthesia between human being and work of art.

 Costumes Sara Butera

-Alessandra Cristiani since 1996 has explored Butō, founding the Lios company and the review Trasform’azioni.
-Graduated in Performance Methodology and Critique, she has worked with Akira Kasai, Roberto Latini, Daria Deflorian and Silvia Rampelli.
-With the company Habillè d’eau she won the 2018 Ubu Prize with Euforia.
+Alessandra Cristiani since 1996, investigates Butō, founding the Lios company and the Trasform’azioni festival.
+Graduated in Methodology and Critique of Performance Arts, she has worked with Akira Kasai, Roberto Latini, Daria Deflorian, and Silvia Rampelli.
+With the Habillè d’eau company, she won the Premio Ubu 2018 with Euforia.
 Best Actress critic for Un appartamento vuoto, directed by Sara Masi and Francesco M. Mortati, Stockholm City Film Festival 2024.

 Jacopo Giarda dancer and performer, graduated from the Ballet School of Teatro alla Scala.
-Dancer at the Compañia Nacional de Danza of Madrid, then at the Opera National de Paris and with the Ballet Company of the Rome Opera House.
-He has performed solo roles by choreographers such as Forsythe, Kylián, Naharin, Ek, Balanchine, Inger, Bausch, León/Lightfoot, McGregor.
-Now also freelance, he collaborates with independent companies and choreographers such as Nicosia, Bolognino, Riva-Repele, Kratz, Ferrara.
+Dancer at the Compañia Nacional de Danza in Madrid, then at the Opéra National de Paris and with the Ballet of the Rome Opera House.
+He has interpreted soloist roles by choreographers such as Forsythe, Kylián, Naharin, Ek, Balanchine, Inger, Bausch, León/Lightfoot, McGregor.
+Now also freelance, he collaborates with independent artists and choreographers such as Nicosia, Bolognino, Riva-Repele, Kratz, Ferrara.

 Riccardo Giovinetto